cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 A _proximity term_ will return words or phrases that are near to each other.
 You can also specify the maximum number of non-search terms that separate the first and last search terms.

 {% hint style="info" %}
-**Note** that proximity terms in Cinchy do not adhere to the specified order written in the query.
+**Note** that proximity terms in Cinchy don't adhere to the specified order written in the query.
 You will receive results of both "term 1+term 2" as well as "term 2+term 1".
 {% endhint %}

 #### General Syntax